Crystallek/discord-chat-logger/README.md

  </h6>

 ## TODO (in this order)
-  - combine txts into one
+  - combine txts into one - done
-  - setting to allow logging of some accounts only
+  - setting to allow logging of some accounts only - done
+  - better gateway log in on start (it sucks) - done
    - embed support
-  - better gateway log in on start (it sucks)